Swede Hagberg

 Rudolph Emil "Swede" Hagberg (June 18, 1907 – November 25, 1960) was a professional American football center in the National Football League (NFL).
 He played two seasons for the Buffalo Bisons (1929) and the Brooklyn Dodgers (1930).
+He played a game for the Brooklyn Visitations as a center in the final season of the very first original iteration of the American Basketball League.